dime-worldbank/niger-asp-reprod/README.md

 This repository contains reproducibility code for Bossuroy, Thomas; Goldstein, Markus; Karimou, Bassirou; Karlan, Dean; Kazianga, Harounan; Premand, Patrick; Thomas, Catherine C.; Udry, Chris; Parienté, William; Vaillant, Julia and Kelsey A. Wright.
 2022.
 Tackling psychosocial and capital constraints to alleviate poverty.
 Nature. https://doi.org/10.1038/s41586-022-04647-8

-Data is posted in the World Bank Microdata Library at: https://microdata.worldbank.org/index.php/catalog/4294.
+Data are posted in the World Bank Microdata Library at: https://microdata.worldbank.org/index.php/catalog/4294.

 ## Replication Steps
 To run the scripts in this repository, run the "00_master_ner.do" file at "niger-asp-reprod/Joint/Do/NER" after changing the first two paths as described in that file.